Ear to the Ground

 Toronto’s new Ripley’s Aquarium of Canada is the largest facility of its kind in the country.
 Built on three-levels, this 12,500 m2 attraction is home to more than 15,000 aquatic animals, held in 50 tanks, containing nearly six million litres of water.

-HGC Engineering was retained by Ripley Entertainment to provide comprehensive acoustical consulting for the Aquarium complex, which opened in October of 2013.
+HGC was retained by Ripley Entertainment to provide comprehensive acoustical consulting for the Aquarium complex, which opened in October of 2013.
 The facility is enviably situated at the base of Toronto’s famed CN Tower, in the city’s downtown core.
 It is also situated directly to the south of Toronto’s central train station and its major rail corridor.

 20130625-CN-GOTrainsDuring the project’s planning and design phase in 2010, Ripley’s animal husbandry department, (which strictly adheres to the standards for animal welfare regulated by the Canadian Association of Zoos and Aquariums) expressed some concerns that ground-borne perceptible vibrations and both ground-borne and airborne sound transmission from nearby rail traffic could pose a potential risk to the well being of the 450 different aquatic species to be housed in the aquaculture tanks; in particular acoustically sensitive sharks and “bony fish”.

-As a precaution, Ripley asked HGC Engineering to undertake a study that included investigating and identifying the threshold sound or vibration levels that might adversely affect these aquatic species in terms of their health, behaviour and reproductive capabilities.
+As a precaution, Ripley asked HGC to undertake a study that included investigating and identifying the threshold sound or vibration levels that might adversely affect these aquatic species in terms of their health, behaviour and reproductive capabilities.

-In 2010, HGC Engineering visited the yet undeveloped site and conducted measurements of the ground-borne vibration and outdoor sound levels.
+In 2010, HGC visited the yet undeveloped site and conducted measurements of the ground-borne vibration and outdoor sound levels.
 Vibrations from various trains were measured, including passenger and freight trains that passed through the rail corridor.
 The vibration produced by the trains were found to be intermittent throughout the day and night.
 When vibrations from train pass-bys were at a maximum, they were dominated by rumble in the 63 Hz octave band.

 TRAIN TRAFFIC IMPACT ON THE AQUARIUM AND ITS SEA-LIFE